Agent-Oronge/vrpg/README.md

 We are doing a RPG maker game.
 If you think that's dumb, then you're free to not participate and just shitpost.
 A new thread will be made on the first of every month.
 Requests for sprites, dialogue, maps etc will be listed.

-If the thread hits the bump limit, a new one will be made, but if it dies it goes back to the first of next month.
+- If the thread hits the bump limit, a new one will be made, but if it dies the next one will be first of next month.
-Dead thread =/= Dead game.
+- Dead thread =/= Dead game.

 ## Art
 - Tan busts and sprites for the Board tans and game genre tans.